red5pro/streaming-html5/static/lib/red5pro/MIGRATION_GUIDE.md

 ---

-# Red5 Pro WebRTC SDK Migration Guide
+# Red5 HTML SDK Migration Guide

 This documentation serves as a guide in migrating client-side code where a breaking change to the API has been made in a distribution.